Xylo87/Xylo87/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a Super Street Fighter 2 Turbo competitor

-### Feel free to take a look at my latest projects
+### Feel free to take a look at my latest projects.
+Always curious about learning new techs !

 <!---
 Xylo87/Xylo87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.